 Sound familiar?

-Many adult language learners reach a confusing stage where understanding comes easily, but speaking doesn't.
+Many people reach a confusing stage of fluency where understanding comes easily, but speaking doesn't.
 I've spent half of my life stuck in this stage.

 You know the deal: you can follow conversations, watch films, or read without much effort, yet feel blocked, slow, or uncertain when you try to speak.